-Overall, the Sigma 18-35mm f/1.8 DC HSM Art produces highly detailed images with the level of quality you would find from a top end zoom.
-The level of detail gives lots of scope for post processing and the extra wide aperture of f/1.8 gives so much more range when working in low light.
+Overall, the Sigma 18-35mm f/1.8 DC HSM Art produces highly detailed images with the level of quality you would find from a top-end zoom.
+The level of detail gives lots of scope for edits during post-processing and the extra-wide aperture of f/1.8 gives so much more range when working in low light.
 This in itself could be a deciding factor with this lens.

 How Does It Compare?